 - You want a bigger sign-on bonus.
 While 5,000 Membership Rewards points is nothing to sneeze at, there are even bigger bonuses out there for business owners who are willing to spend a little more.
-The Amex Business Gold Rewards card, for example, offers a 25,000-point bonus, provided you can spend $5,000 in the first 3 months of owning it (the Business Green Rewards card gives you 365 days to make one purchase to collect its 5,000-point bonus).
+The Amex Business Gold Rewards card, for example, offers a special 50,000-point bonus, provided you can spend $5,000 on the card within the first 3 months of card membership (the Business Green Rewards card gives you 365 days to make one purchase to collect its 5,000-point bonus).

 - You travel overseas.
 If you regularly travel abroad on business, you need a card that doesn't charge you a premium to use it.
 The Business Green Rewards card comes with a 2.7% foreign transaction fee, which means you'll hand over $27 for every $1,000 you spend outside the U.S. A card with no foreign transaction fees is the better choice if you plan to spend a lot of time globetrotting.